 That’s my story!
 And seven months after the journey began, I do feel it has all been worth it….
 Thanks for being there and for keeping the love of this stuff alive!
 By the way, I haven’t felt this absorbed and guided by forces beyond my control–and not always in a good way–since beginning to plan my wedding–also an off-beat retro affair, though it didn’t start out that way.
 Even we feminists can’t always resist the gender-based programming of our upbringing.
 I think one of the reasons for embracing the 50s style is to reclaim it, with all its efficiency and style, as real art and true usefulness, rather than representing the golden age of housewivery.
 Is this a religious experience?
 THANKS, PAM!!!

 Susan — woah.
 Thank you so much.
 By this point I am speechless – and so are most readers, probably.
 Yes — this is A LOT OF WORK.
-I know that in the future, I will be referring readers to this post OFTEN to ensure they know what they are getting themselves into — for this reason in particular, I’ve put you into the “10 best kitchens” category.
 But yes — you know that I agree: It’s worth it!
 Your kitchen is gorgeous and most important, you look like one happy camper.
 Enjoy!

 Susan’s Resources List: